close search

 Reality: The rise in food bank use has been caused by decades of poor public policies and disinvestments in our social safety net.

-If things in the province don’t change, food bank use will only continue to rise over the next year, but the future is not set in stone.
-We have the power to make meaningful policy changes that can begin to improve the health and wellbeing of people in Ontario today.
 Policy change in areas like housing, our social assistance programs, and employment could work to repair our frayed social safety net and the opportunities available to Ontarians today.
-By implementing policies like strengthening rent and vacancy controls, investing in affordable and supportive housing, raising social assistance rates and reducing the programs’ clawbacks on earned income, and supporting the creation of quality jobs that pay a living wage, all levels of government could enact solutions that would reduce the need for food banks.
+The provincial government could implement policies like strengthening rent and vacancy controls and investing in affordable and supportive housing.
+Another solution available is raising social assistance rates and reducing the programs’ clawbacks on earned income.
+Alongside this, supporting the creation of quality jobs that pay a living wage could also address these challenges.
+There’s an opportunity at all levels of government to enact policy change that would reduce the need for food banks.

 Scroll To Top